sam-eah/sam-eah.github.io/src/content/blog/web-gis-app-part-1-back.md

 Open `pgAdmin` to verify that the row was correctly added in the table.
 You can also use postman or curl with a get request.

-## Importe data in PostGIS base with GeoDjango
+## Import data in PostGIS base with GeoDjango

 Create folders `datasource` and `management/commands` in `house` folder.